Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/README.md

 ## 📁 Repository Structure
 - Data/: Cleaned data files and sources
-- Analysis and methodology/: Explanation of actions and solutions - Data model, DAX querys, visuals
+- Analysis and methodology/: Explanation of actions and solutions - Data model, DAX querys, visuals used, end result.
-- PowerBI Dashboard/: Final PowerBI product and strategic solution